 A preliminary research, carried out by the partners in their national frameworks before the project submission.
 Findings from this first research has provided tangible data and sectorial information about FOSS education and training across Europe, thus identifying the rationale for the project proposal.

-The draft of six Country Reports, namely the deliverables envisaged by IO1/A1.
+The preparation of six Country Reports, namely the deliverables envisaged by IO1/A1.
 In this phase, completed during the first six months of implementation of the project, each partner has brought forward a deeper analysis of the current situation in its country (Greece, Italy, Germany, Uk, Ireland, Sweden).

 The Country Reports include:

-- a Desk Research, collecting training materials in the field of FOSS developed in Europe and an overview of the curricula relevant to the FOSS BU profile present in the national education system at different levels;
+- a Desk Research, collecting training materials in the field of FOSS developed in Europe and an overview of the curricula relevant to the FOSS-BU profile present in the national education system at different levels;

 - a Field Research, where each partner has reached at least 20 representatives from national SMEs and micro enterprises to investigate about their current knowledge on FOSS and its business application, with the purpose of detecting their training needs and gauge their interest in the topic.

-Finally, results from the six Country Reports have been wrapped together in a single IO1/A1 Synthesis Report, drawing conclusions on the whole research phase.
+Finally, results from the six Country Reports have been summarised in a single IO1/A1 Synthesis Report, drawing conclusions on the whole research phase.
 Mapping of Learning Outcomes for each Unit has been later finalised accordingly, facilitated by face-to-face and online working sessions attended by every partner.

 1.3 The competences of the FOSS Business User